yochannah/carpentries.org/pages/membership.md

 * Instructor Trainers - Organisations supporting [Instructor Trainers](https://docs.carpentries.org/topic_folders/instructor_training/duties_agreement.html) earn a $5,000 discount on membership per active Instructor Trainer.
 This discount does not apply to potential future Instructor Trainers who will take part in Instructor Trainer Training during the membership year.
 * Regional Coordinators - Organisations supporting a [Regional Coordinator](https://docs.carpentries.org/topic_folders/regional_communities/regional_coordinators.html) earn a $10,000 discount on membership.
 The typical workload for a Regional Coordinator is 35 centrally-organised workshops per year (not including self-organised workshops).
 If workshop demand rises above that level, we may bring on a second Regional Coordinator in your region.
-* Community Leadership - In limited cases, individuals carrying out significant community leadership roles may earn a $10,000 discount on membership for their institution.
+* Community Leaders - In limited cases, individuals carrying out significant community leadership roles may earn a $10,000 discount on membership for their institution.

 We provide a limited number of sponsored memberships for institutions with financial need and for institutions serving historically underserved populations.
 If you believe that your institution is eligible for support, [please send us an email](mailto:memberships@carpentries.org).

+Discounts listed above for are limited and available only in cases where a potential member organisation's ability to offer support to Instructor Trainers, Regional Coordinators, and/or Community Leaders is in line with The Carpentries needs for support in a particular geographic region.
+We reserve the right to award these discounts as appropriate for our organisational growth and sustainability.

 <strong>Examples</strong>